defold/defold.github.io/_posts/2020-05-19-Defold-is-now-open-source.md

 ---

 ### Learn more
-Head over to the [Defold Open Project page](/open) to learn how to contribute and how to support the foundation.
+Head over to the [Defold Open Source page](/open) to learn how to contribute and how to support the foundation.